WangWenhao0716/ISC-Track1-Submission/Test/README.md

 ```

 ## Test
 Until now, we have 3x11 = 33 trained models, augmented query images, and augmented reference images.
 The test processing can be divided into two parts: Using augmented query images with original reference images (AQ+OR), and using original query images with augmented reference image (OQ+AR).
-For AQ+OR, we use three models, and for OQ+AR, we only use three models.
+For AQ+OR, we use all the 33 models, and for OQ+AR, we only use three models.
 All of the related files are stored in ```final``` folder.

 ### AQ + OR
 All the 33 trained models are used to test.
 We take V5_baseline_CC (isc_100k_256_big) for instance, the folder has three trained models, i.e. baseline_cc_50.pth.tar, baseline_cc_152.pth.tar, baseline_cc_ibn.pth.tar.
 Other 10 folders follow the similar pipelines.